International Security and Strategic Studies POLITIC5009

 By the end of the course, students will be able to:

 ■ Demonstrate a thorough knowledge and understanding of the changing nature of security;

 ■ Critically evaluate different approaches to understanding and conceptualising security and strategy;

 ■ Identify and critically assess the political and normative implications of different claims about security and insecurity;

-■ Advance reasoned and factually supported arguments both orally and in writing.
+■ Advance reasoned and factually supported arguments in writing.